behzod/Country-Info-Visual-Editor-WYSIWYG-Button/README.txt

 == Description ==

-Adds a visual editor button for pulling information about any country from The World Bank API (https://datahelpdesk.worldbank.org/knowledgebase/topics/125589).
+Adds a visual editor button for pulling information about any country from [The World Bank API](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589).
 You will find a new "globe" button in the visual (WYSIWYG) editor after activating the plugin.
 Once the button is clicked and 2 letter ISO code of the country is entered, the plugin pulls following information from the API about the country: